mbensmida/sphinx-poc/docs/Application.rst

 -  :ref:`Juzu portlet <PLFDevGuide.DevelopingApplications.DevelopingPortlet.Juzu.HelloJuzu>`
    Introduction to Juzu framework that makes portlet development much easier.

--  `Spring MVC portlet <PLFDevGuide.DevelopingApplications.DevelopingPortlet.Spring.Intro>`
+-  :ref:`Spring MVC portlet <PLFDevGuide.DevelopingApplications.DevelopingPortlet.Spring.Intro>`
    it is officially supported as of Platform 4.2.

 You should also read: